 But keep in mind, your brand doesn’t have to appear on every social media platform.
 It’s important to choose the channels your target market uses the most, consider where they:

 - spend leisure time

 - look for information and advice

-Once you determine where your brand should show up, you can craft your messaging.
+Once you determine the right inbound marketing channels, you can craft your messaging.

 Working with influencers often goes hand-in-hand with your social media strategy.
 Influencers have a larger following of fans who admire and trust them; therefore, they can be an effective way of promoting your business.